Who Was William Shakespeare? Literature Lessons

 No matter which of Shakespeare's works you are studying, Celeste Davidson Mannis's book Who Was William Shakespeare? will give your students excellent background information.
 The text is written on about a 4th grade level and provides a thorough yet compact summary of Shakespeare's life and works, in about 100 pages of easy-to-read text plus illustrations.
 This book is ideal for a study of Shakespeare in lower grades and a great way to cover essential background information for students studying any of Shakespeare's plays/works in higher grades.

 Note: This product, Literature Lessons: Who Was William Shakespeare? is written as a workbook and study guide to go along with the text.
 When you order this pdf downloadable product, you are given the option of adding one copy of Celeste Davidson Mannis's paperback book to go along with it.
-If you want more than one copy, you can order them separately here.
-You will also have the option of adding a backup CD with the pdf workbook file.
+If you want more than one copy, you can order them separately here

 This workbook is recommended for use in grades 6-12, though advanced students in lower grades may be able to handle the assignments.